Traditional Grind Kava

 4. One extra cup of water if you wish to make the so-called "second wash")

 Insert a desired amount of kava inside the bag.
 Place the strainer containing the kava powder into an empty bowl .
 Next, pour warm water directly into the bag with the kava (make sure the powder stays inside!).
 Let this sit in the bowl for a few minutes to loosen the tougher fibres.
 Twist the top of your kava strainer closed and gently press out all the excess air.
 Begin kneading the powder that’s inside the bag in the water.
 Knead the bag in the bowl and from time to time twist it to strain all the water out.
-After a few minutes your water should turn densly brown/grey and should start feelign a bit oily (that's thanks to the kavalactones being released into your liquid).
+After a few minutes your water should turn densly brown and should start feelign a bit oily (that's thanks to the kavalactones being released into your liquid).
 Use force, but be careful not to rip your strainer!
-Knead for a few more minutes (10 minutes in total) and then squeeze the bag to remove all water from the root particles while not letting any actual root into your ready beverage.
+Knead for a few more minutes (max 10 minutes in total) and then squeeze the bag to remove all water from the root particles while not letting any actual root into your ready beverage.
 Your kava is ready!
 If you want to, you can pour the ready beverage into a separate bowl and add some fresh warm water (half of the original amount) to your original bowl to prepare a "second wash" using the same bag with kava.
-It will be much weaker than the first one, but it can still offer some nice effects.
+It will be much weaker than the first one, but it can still offer some nice effects (you can add it to your original mix or drink it separately).

 Place the desired amount of kava into your blender.
 Add warm (not hot) water at 1:10-15 ratio (1 gram of kava powder to 10-15ml of water).
 Blend on high for 3-5 minutes.
+You may add a teaspoon of coconut oil which might help with extract fat soluble kavalactones.
 Once you finish blending it, pour the mixture into your strainer bag and strain/squeeze the kava into a clean bowl.
 Wait until it cools down or add a couple of ice cubes and enjoy.

 Micronised or Instant Kava